hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

 This section will combine the concepts discussed in the previous sections to:

 1. Create a virtual environment on a specific cluster.
-2. Combine packages installed in the venv with modules.
+2. Combine packages installed in the virtual environment with modules.
 3. Submit a job script that uses the virtual environment.

 The example script that we will run is the following: